jmwerne-nask/n-askImageDetection/README.md

     $ python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"

-It should output something like
+It'll output quite a few warnings, but try to look for the following output:

     >> "tf.Tensor(1620.5817, shape=(), dtype=float32)"

-If it does, TensorFlow was installed correctly.
+If you see this text, TensorFlow was installed correctly.

 Next, navigate to the "TensorFlow" folder.
 Download the [TensorFlow Model Garden](https://github.com/tensorflow/models) by running the following: